greg-js/metalsmith-hammer/README.md

 Not writing in markdown?
 Add `"defaultType": "your_favorite_file_extension"` to `.hammer.json` or use the `type` option on the command-line.

 Filter your hammer queries with regular expressions like this: `hammer edit search term`.
 Now only articles will pop up in the menu that contain `/search/` and `/term/`.
 Only care about files in your `posts` collection?
-Just add `-f posts` or `--folder posts` to your query.
+Just add `-d posts` to your query (`--dir` or `--directory works too`).

 ## `hammer edit`